ash47/TheyAreBillionsModKit/README.md

  - Execute `run.bat` (ensure you ran `npm install` if it's your first use)
  - The `working` folder will contain a JSON editable file, any changes made to this will be updated in the `output` folder after you run `run.bat` again
  - Copy the file from `output` into your game's directory

-## Map Editor
- - The map editor allows you to edit save files
- - You can use the map editor in your browser [here](https://ash47.github.io/TheyAreBillionsModKit/MapEditorHtml/)
- - Simply load in a save file, and the editor will let you edit it

 # Personal Notes (You can probably ignore these)